 The real value of customer surveys comes from analyzing and using the data.
 Evaluate customer survey software’s analytics and reporting features to ensure your client will receive valuable insights.
 Also, ensure the clients will receive them at the right time – real-time alerts triggered by responses from “at-risk” customers can allow a manager to intervene immediately.
 In addition, time and date data recorded with survey responses can enable managers to monitor team performance over time.
 The software you choose may also allow you to format reports so the most vital information is front and center.

-A helpful customer survey software feature is to integrate with your client’s point of sale, e-commerce, or management application.
+A helpful customer survey software feature is integrating with your client’s point of sale, e-commerce, or management application.
 Integration eliminates the need to switch in and out of programs to set up surveys, conduct them, and pull reports.
 This efficiency can make the solution easier for your clients and help them get the most out of their investment.

 The Survey Says…

-Your clients will rely on you to help them select the customer survey solution that’s the best fit for their business and that results in the quickest ROI.
+Your clients will rely on you to help them select the customer survey solution that’s the best fit for their business and results in the quickest ROI.
 With so many solutions that your client can use to conduct a survey, you’ll need to familiarize yourself with all of the available options, which are best suited to your client’s type of business and have the features your clients need.
 A good match will allow your client to collect valuable data about their customers that they can use to improve customer experiences and gain a competitive edge.